 After that there’s only occasional tourist traffic, not that much reason for heavy vehicles to use this road, and the road surface is therefore above average quality for most of the way sometimes to clay tennis court standard.

-A short section, 15km or so, is sealed south of Murchison Settlement, then it goes back to the reasonable gravel/clay road until Gascoyne Junction.
-Not much but occasional tourist traffic on this section, ie, might be less than 10 4WDs a day.
-The last 173km into Carnarvon is totally sealed and has more traffic.
+A short section, 15 km or so, is sealed south of Murchison Settlement, then it goes back to the reasonable gravel/clay road until Gascoyne Junction.
+Not much but occasional tourist traffic on this section, ie, might be fewer than ten 4WDs a day.
+The last 173 km into Carnarvon is totally sealed and has more traffic.

-The 4km track into Rocky Pool is sandy in places which will slow you down.
+The 4 km track into Rocky Pool is sandy in places, that will slow you down.

 water – South Gascoyne, Western Australia